Ben-Tai/hello-world/README.md

 My name is Ben

-If yoy find yourself reading this then you are either terribly lost or terrily bored.
+If you find yourself reading this then you are either terribly lost or terrily bored.
 Im not sure what is worst, but i wish you luck!